-The next track was not supposed to be on the album at all, "Live-In Skin" was written when the recordings were over and the album was on its way to a mix.
+The next track was not supposed to be on the album at all, "Live-In Skin" was written when the recordings were already done and the album was on its way to the mix.
 Dave just came up with a riff that he liked so much that he had to record it and put it on the album.
 Indeed this riff is insane and it's a fun song to amplify because Dave goes on "Head on with my hate" when he gets in on everything he hates and still stays standing.
 If you listen well to the next song in the segment that is broken and Dave says hello to everyone, you will discover what a beauty of harmony this band has together and think that it was recorded in an analog way and sounds like that.

-"Next Year" is an amazing song that is amazingly built and amazingly played, no wonder the music video is based on the flight of Apollo 11 to the moon, because it just takes you to the moon.
+"Next Year" is an amazing song that is amazingly built and amazingly played, It is no wonder the music video is based on the flight of Apollo 11 to the moon, because it just takes you to the moon.

 The song "Headwires" feels like a natural sequel, as if it is the next step of the previous song.
 The song that follows begins with Dave's touching fingering as if we are gently sliding on a cotton ball while our head moves from side to side lightly.

-"Ain't It the Life" refers to the life of the rising and falling stars, who sometimes succeed and sometimes crash, some say it was written about the Nirvana period.
+"Ain't It the Life" refers to the life of the rising and falling stars, who sometimes succeed and sometimes crash, some say it was written about the "Nirvana" period.

 This album earned the band a Grammy Award in 2001 in the Best Rock Album category, when Dave came up to stage with the band and producer, the only thing that went through his mind was "I'm sure this will be the only album to win a Grammy and was created in the basement of a house" (in free translation).
-So we do not know about you but the previous album we remember that was recorded in the basement was "Ten" by Pearl Jam.
+So we do not know about you but the last album we remember that was recorded in the basement was "Ten" by "Pearl Jam".
 So turn up the volume and click play on: Spotify, Apple Music